brettennis/bagelcam/README.md

 # BagelCam

 BagelCam is a live video manipulator.

+It is powered by the Javascript Canvas Element and OpenCV.

 Try BagelCam at [brettennis.com/bagelcam](https://brettennis.com/bagelcam)